History & Staff

 From 1907 the Ontario area deaths were originally handled by the Peterson family who owned the Peterson Furniture Store.
 Caskets were kept in the basement of their establishment.
 In 1935-36 they built a new “modern” funeral home on Northwest First Avenue.
 Soon after, the Peterson family sold the funeral home to George Beechler.
 On February 15, 1961 Bertelson and Lienkaemper purchased the business.
 Burt & Joyce Lienkaemper started Nyssa Lienkaemper Funeral Home in 1933.
 Their son, John and his wife Norma later ran the businesses, buying out the partners.
 In 1971 the High Funeral Home was built in Vale, Oregon.
 In 1985 the Lienkaempers purchased the High Funeral Home.
-In October 1989 Malletta-Vertin partnership purchased the 3 businesses and sold them to a corporation in August 1993.
-In June 2007 Gary & Debby Trick purchased the 3 businesses: Ontario, Nyssa and Vale Chapels from the corporation to return them back to being family owned and operated.
+In October 1989 Malletta-Vertin partnership purchased the 3 businesses and sold them in August 1993.
+In June 2007 Gary & Debby Trick purchased the 3 businesses: Ontario, Nyssa and Vale Chapels.
 Gary, while in high school at Fruitland High School, in 1969 was hired by John Lienkaemper to help around the funeral home and later served his apprenticeship under John.

 About Thomason Funeral Home and Crematory

 Started by Lloyd Northam in 1910, the funeral home was originally located at the current site of the Weiser Elks Lodge.
 Sometime during the 1940’s, Billy Jones purchased the operation from Mr. Northam, whereupon it was renamed Northam-Jones.
 Dale Thomason began working for Mr. Jones in the mid-1940’s, and the business was moved from the Idaho Street location to the newly built facility (and current location) at East Court and Second streets in 1949 or 1950.
 Dale Thomason purchased Northam-Jones from Bill and Evelyn Jones in 1966.
 In the late 1970’s Dale asked his son Bob if he’d prefer moving back to Weiser and eventually taking over the family business.
 Bob Thomason took over the reigns in the mid 1980’s held them through the 90’s and for half of the current decade.
 Bob Thomason, in 2005, decided to sell the funeral home to Gary and Debby Trick.